 In brief, it is our intention that this journal shall provide a forum for all who are professionally involved with the theory, methodology, practice, and use of futures research.

-World Future Review is available by subscription to libraries and other institutions at $350 per year (both print and e-access included).
-To access the WFR subscription order form, or for subscription inquiries, please click here.
+World Future Review is available by subscription to libraries and other institutions in print and via e-access.
+For current rates and online ordering, please click here.

-Professional and Non-Educational Institutional Members of the World Future Society receive a special discounted rate; visit our membership benefits page here for more information.
+Professional and Institutional Members of the World Future Society receive World Future Reviewas part of membership; visit our membership benefits page here for more information.

 Have a paper you would like to submit to World Future Review?
 Click here to access guidelines and submit a manuscript online.

-Professional and Non-Educational Institutional Members: Log in, then click here to access WFR.
+Professional and Institutional Members: Login and click here for online access to World Future Review.